citrix/workspace-environment-management-sdk/docs/wem-posh-modules/configuration-infrastructure-service.md

 ---
 ## Type Commandlets.SetWemInfrastructureServiceConfiguration

- Sets the infrastructure service configuration on a local or remote infrastructure server machine.
+ Set the infrastructure service configuration on a local or remote machine.

  The Set-WemInfrastructureServiceConfiguration cmdlet sets the infrastructure service configuration on a local or remote infrastructure server machine.
 Remote machines can be either in the same domain, or can be in a multi-forest domain environment.
 You can set the full configuration, or a subset of it.